alecloudenback/sst/readme.md

 Interesting Notes
 -------------------

--   Trains being eveling spaced is an unstable condition.
+-   Trains being evenly spaced is an unstable condition.
 The system degenerates into bunching if either the passenger arrival is random or the trains don't start exactly at the same time at opposite ends